RCStep/RedTeam_Tools_n_Stuff/README.md

 Explorer_open - open a local or remote folder or file with the Windows Explorer file browser.

-SplitandMerge - Tool to split/reassemble/run a file into/from chuncks to avoid signatures that may trigger on copy or execution.
+SplitandMerge - Tool to split/reassemble/run a file into/from chunks to avoid signatures that may trigger on copy or execution.